-Dale Carnegie says that nobody likes to take orders: it make us feel subordinate and less important.
+Dale Carnegie says that nobody likes to take orders: it makes us feel subordinate and less important.
 So give suggestions instead of orders.

 Principle 5: Let the Other Person Save Face

 People will resent if we hurt their ego or insult their skills, especially if publicly.

 So the company instead gave him a big title and moved him somewhere else in a way that if felt he was being promoted.